Ajaypal-Singh-Gill/Python_Pong_Game/README.md

 # Python_Pong_Game

 This is an elementary multiplayer game.
-You can run this game at www.codeskulptor.org also.
+You can run this game at https://py3.codeskulptor.org also.
 Just copy and paste the code there.

+Press '1' for single player game
+Press '2' for two player game

 To play the game, follow the following points:
 1- Use w,s keys for the first player and up,down keys for the second player to move the pads.